-POL 439 - Contemporary International Issues E
+POL 439 - Contemporary International Issues (E)

-This course will focus on significant themes and debates in the arena of contemporary international politics.
-The course examines several contemporary issues that continued to influence international politics for many years, such as terrorism and nuclear proliferation, international terrorism and efforts to combat it, refugees and human rights issues, racial discrimination, environmental issues and climate change.
+This course is designed to provide students with critical knowledge about several contemporary issues that will continue to influence international politics for many years, such as terrorism and nuclear proliferation.
+This course is framed to enable students to use specialist level skills to deal with advanced issues such as an international terrorism and efforts to combat it, refugees and human rights issues, racial discrimination, environmental issues and climate change.

-(Prerequisite: ENG 102 + POL 131)
+(Prerequisite POL131 + POL268)